Monarch butterfly: Larval host plants

+The World Wildlife Fund has published lists of milkweed species that thrive in each of six U.S. regions: Western, Northeast, Southeast, South-central, Arizona, and California.
 The eastern monarch migration largely depends upon only three of these species: Asclepias syriaca, A. viridis, and A. asperula.
-Using cardenolide fingerprinting analysis, investigators have found that 85-92% of monarchs overwintering in Mexico had fed on A. syriaca as caterpillars.
+Using cardenolide fingerprinting analysis, investigators have found that 85–92% of monarchs overwintering in Mexico had fed on A. syriaca as caterpillars, while 84% of the first-generation monarchs that colonized the Upper Midwest had fed as larvae on A. viridis.

 However, Asclepias curassavica, or tropical milkweed, is often planted as an ornamental in butterfly gardens.
-Year-round plantings in the USA are controversial and criticized, as they may cause new overwintering sites along the U.S. Gulf Coast, leading to year-round breeding of monarchs.
+Year-round plantings in the U.S. are controversial and criticized, as they may cause new overwintering sites along the U.S. Gulf Coast, leading to year-round breeding of monarchs.
 This is thought to adversely affect migration patterns and to cause a dramatic buildup of the dangerous parasite, Ophryocystis elektroscirrha.
 New research also has shown that monarch larvae reared on tropical milkweed show reduced migratory development (reproductive diapause), and when migratory adults are exposed to tropical milkweed, it stimulates reproductive tissue growth.